icppWorld/icgpt/README.md

     }
 ```

-So, make sure to clone the icpp-llm repo as a sibling, and build the wasm for icpp_llama2 as described in that repo.
+So, make sure to clone the icpp_llm repo as a sibling, and build the wasm for icpp_llama2 as described in that repo.

 ## Javascript bindings